fen0dev/Virtual-Assistant/README.md

     Text-to-Speech:
         Responds to user commands with natural-sounding speech.

+    Weather and Breaking News:
+        If the command "What's the weather today?" the assistant will ask you in which city you want to know the forecast for and then returns the weather forecast for that specific city.
+By default it is set on Copenhagen, because I live in Copenhagen.

+        If the command "Wjat's new today?" the assistant will return the latest headlines.

     Dynamic Activity Suggestions:
         Suggests activities based on user preferences, mood, weather, and time of day.
         Uses a machine learning model trained on user data to improve suggestions over time.